-For me, one of the things that helped was to create a blog, interact with other bloggers and learn as much as I could about financial literacy.
 My blog kind of keeps me in check .
 The more I write about personal finance the more I take charge of my finances.
 If you want to do the same, use my link and you can create your own blog in 15 minutes or less for just $3.95 a month.

 Share Your Thoughts

 What are the top 3 worst mistakes that will prevent you from being financially independent?